codewithnaman/Java-Features-and-Tutorials/Java9-Features/README.md

 # Java 9 Features
 With Java 9 release there are number of features added.
-Let's have a look on the features; With Java 9 Modules feature is also added; which we look in detail after all other major features covered.
+Let's have a look on the features which are introduced in Java 9, except modules.
+Modules we will cover in different project of same repository.

 ## Interfaces and private method in interfaces
 With Java 8 we can provide the implementation details in the interface with public default method or static method; But